dre32722/dre32722.github.io/assets/handsonlabs/installdockercompose.md

 This section provides instructions to install docker-compose.
 Compose is a tool for defining and running multi-container Docker applications.

+Docker for Mac, Docker for Windows, and Docker Toolbox include Docker Compose, so most Mac and Windows users do not need to install Docker Compose separately.

-In our case we will have a container for the MedRec Node.js web application and anopther container for the MongoDB database.
+In our case we will have a container for the MedRec Node.js web application and another container for the MongoDB database.

 <img src="./img/dockercompose1.PNG" />